Tense wait for election results in volatile DR Congo - Journal du Cameroun

 Kabila was due to step down two years ago, but clung on to power, sparking widespread protests which were brutally repressed, killing dozens.

-The election, preceded by repeated delays, was carried out in a relatively peaceful manner.
+The election, preceded by repeated delays, was relatively peaceful.
 But tensions have built over the lengthy counting process amid fears the results could be manipulated to install Kabila-backed Shadary in the presidency.

-The electoral commission had promised to announce preliminary results on Sunday, followed by a definitive count on January 15.
+The electoral commission had undertaken to announce preliminary results on Sunday, followed by a definitive count on January 15.
 The president was due to be sworn in three days later.

-There are fears the delay could stoke tension in the unstable African giant of 80 million people.
+The delay could stoke tensions in the unstable African giant of 80 million people.

 Nangaa has blamed the slow count on massive logistical problems in a country the size of western Europe with poor infrastructure.